bioinfo-pf-curie/ChIP-seq/README.md

 --spikePercentFilter [float]       Minimum percent of reads aligned to spike-in genome.
 Default: 1

 Analysis:
---noReadExtension                  Do not extend reads to fragment length.
+--noReadExtension [bool]           Do not extend reads to fragment length.
 Default: false

 Annotation:          If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field
 --geneBed [file]                   BED annotation file with gene coordinate.